-If the shuttle isn’t running and you don’t have someone to drive you back to the starting point then it cannot be hiked in one day.
+- This is a through hike so if the shuttle isn’t running and you don’t have someone to drive you back to the starting point then it cannot be hiked in one day.

-One option, though, would be to bring bikes, park your car at the start of the Mist Trail, and ride your bike to the start of the Four Mile Trail.
-Then you could drive back to the start of the Four Mile trail to pick up your pick at the end of the day (don’t forget a lock).
+- One option, though, would be to bring bikes, park your car at the start of the Mist Trail, and ride your bike to the start of the Four Mile Trail.
+Then you could drive back to the start of the Four Mile trail to pick up your pick at the end of the day (don’t forget a bike lock).

-The hike is best when the falls are running so spring or early summer is best.
+- The hike is best when the falls are running so spring or early summer is best.
 You can check the water levels here.

-You can easily hike this the opposite direction but I wouldn’t recommend it.
+- You can easily hike this the opposite direction but I wouldn’t recommend it.

-You will need A LOT OF WATER on this hike.
+- You will need A LOT OF WATER on this hike.
 Each person will need about 100 ounces of water.
 You probably won’t be able to carry all your water but luckily there are water fountains at Glacier Point (mile 5) and at the bottom of Vernal Falls (mile 12).
 Since we were hiking it in early summer and there were a lot of small tributaries of waterfalls on the trail, we were able to refill our small water bottles very often.
-We drank the water directly from the source however if you’re concerned about water quality, hike with a water filter.
+We drank the water directly from the source, however if you’re concerned about water quality, hike with a water filter.

-Pack a lot of food.
+- Pack a lot of food.
 Personally, down hilling makes us hungry, but for most normal people all the uphill sections will make you ravenous too.
 We carried a box of cookies, bag of almonds, a roll of salami, and a box of crackers.

 Have you done this hike?
 What’s your favorite hike in Yosemite?
 Let us know in the comments section below!